Jesusp123/SMALL-PROJECTS/README.md

 # SMALL-PROJECTS

 # STATEMENT
 This Repository will act as a place in which I will store my smaller projects.
-The main software I utilize in these projects is Google Sheets.
+The main software I utilize in these projects is EXCEL.

 ## Project 1: Importing Tables from a website